spencer-shadley/completed-class/17-NoSQL/2-thursday-mongoose/activities/15-Stu-Populate/README.md

 ## 💡 Hint(s)

 - Check out the `Note.js` and `User.js` models to see how the schemas there make the populate method possible.

+## Bonus

+- Add an option to allow changing the user